 Tax & Accounting Thesis Competition

-SAIPA has run the Tax Thesis for eight years now, and for the first time in 2018 the thesis competition was broadened to cover Tax and Accounting.
+SAIPA has run the Tax Thesis for eight years and for the first time in 2018 the thesis competition was broadened to cover Tax and Accounting.
 The competition is aimed at promoting good research in accounting and taxation by rewarding candidates whose thesis/dissertation has been selected through an adjudication process as the best in their degree level.
-This year, entries were received from nine universities, with North West and NMMU participating for the first time in our competition.
+In 2018, entries were received from nine universities, with North West and NMMU participating for the first.

-Whilst the number of tax thesis that were received this year were slightly lower on the Doctoral level, the quality of the Masters thesis submitted was of a high standard, with most of the topics being very relevant to the advancement of the Tax dialogue.
+Whilst the number of tax thesis that were received in 2018 were slightly lower on the Doctoral level, the quality of the Masters thesis submitted was of a high standard, with most of the topics being very relevant to the advancement of the Tax dialogue.
 A total of 17 tax thesis were received: three in Honours; 13 Masters and one Doctoral level.

 Three Masters and one doctoral thesis were received.
 No entries were received at the honours level.
 All the competition entries deserved to win however only one could receive the prize.

-We are looking forward to an even higher competition entries next year especially in the Accounting stream as most universities have now become aware of the SAIPA thesis competition.
+We are looking forward to an even higher number of entries in 2019 especially in the Accounting stream as most universities have now become aware of the SAIPA thesis competition.

-The winners in the two categories in this year’s Competition are:
+The winners in the two categories in 2019 Competition are:

 Master’s Thesis Winner: